 In Mahogany Diana Ross stars as the beautiful and ambitious Tracy.
-Tracy is an aspiring fashion designer and secretary, who’s slowly developing a relationship with a Chicago politician named Brian (Billy Dee Williams).
+Tracy is an aspiring fashion designer and secretary who is slowly developing a relationship with a Chicago politician named Brian (Billy Dee Williams).
 After she’s spotted by the famous fashion photographer Sean McAvoy (Anthony Perkins), Tracy leaves Chicago and heads for Rome.
-There she meets up with representatives of the Gavina Modeling Agency, which include the lovely Carlotta Gavina (Marisa Mell) who helps Tracy transform into the supermodel and fashion maven known as Mahogany.
+There she meets up with representatives of the Gavina Modeling Agency, which include the lovely Carlotta Gavina (Marisa Mell), who helps Tracy transform into the supermodel and fashion maven known as Mahogany.

 Besides starring in Mahogany, Diana Ross also designed all the fashions she is seen wearing in the film.
-Ross has always defended the movie and was proud of the colorful fashions she produced for it.
-Her performance as Mahogany is really fun to watch and she looks amazing in the film.
-It’s easy to believe that the renowned and talented Diva could have had an impressive career as a fashion model.
+Ross has always defended the movie and was proud of the colorful and baroque costumes she produced for it.
+And her performance as Mahogany is really fun to watch.
+She looks absolutely mazing in the film.
+It’s easy to believe that the stunning Diva could have had an impressive career as a fashion model.
 The beautiful european actress Marisa Mell (Danger: Diabolik!, Perversion Story, Seven Blood-Stained Orchids, etc.) also stands out in her role as Carlotta Gavina.

 The new Paramount NTSC Region-1 DVD of Mahogany is available for pre-order at Amazon for only $10.99.
 The film is being released in widescreen for the first time and the DVD will include a Photo Gallery.
 It would have been nice if Paramount had gotten Diana Ross, Berry Gordy and Billy Dee to provide some commentary for the disc or had interviewed them about the film, but fans will have to make due with this rather bare-bones presentation of the movie for now.

-Mahogany is a whole lot of fun to watch!
-Unfortunately director Berry Gordy never made another film, which I think is a shame.
+Mahogany is a whole lot of fun to watch but unfortunately director Berry Gordy never made another film, which is a shame.
 Whatever you might think of the plot, it’s hard to ignore the creative way Gordy captures the decadent world of high fashion in 1975.